last updated Feb 2018

 The fine-leaved and short-growing grasses (similar to those found on golf and bowling greens) need a lot more than a good mower to keep them in tip-top condition, but frequent mowing with the cutting blades set close to the ground is an essential ingredient.

 The only machine for such a fine finish is a specialist cylinder mower with a larger number of blades than ordinary machines (perhaps 10 or 12 or more instead of the four or five) on a small diameter cylinder.
 This gives a high number of cuts as the mower moves forward.
 In addition to this precise cutting, the mower must be able to cut down to at least 6mm (1/4 inch), so your lawn has to be as flat as your hat.
-Mowers such as British-made Allett machines (using the original Atco designs) or the new Italian-made petrol-engined versions of Atco are one option, or lower spec mowers that have 10-bladed cutting blade cylinders available as an extra.
+Mowers such as British-made Allett machines (using the original Atco designs) or the Italian-made petrol-engined versions of Atco are one option (probably second hand as these are no longer made), or lower spec mowers that have 10-bladed cutting blade cylinders available as an extra.

 The mower for an everyday lawn